OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md

 ## 2. Node configuration

-As a chain owner, you can configure a node during the node config generation process with the `nodeConfig.json` file. `nodeConfig.json` allows you to set up a node as a validator or a sequencer and specify requirements or performance criteria.
+As a chain deployer, you can configure a node during the node config generation process with the `nodeConfig.json` file. `nodeConfig.json` allows you to set up a node as a validator or a sequencer and specify requirements or performance criteria.
 For more information, refer to the [Node Configuration Preparation](orbit-sdk-preparing-node-config.md) documentation.

 ## 3. Child chain parameter configuration